 Sometimes charity is cited as the reason for all this effort.
 While there are those who do raise great amounts of money for charity through their efforts, there are those for whom this seems to be a great way of getting to go to a place they could never otherwise manage and to have a great adventure in the process.
 I met someone a few years ago whose expedition was looking like it was going to fail through a lack of sponsorship, fortunately it was rescued at the last minute when his father came in and supplied many thousands of pounds to pay for it all.
 When I asked if he could come to the state school where I teach and give one of his heavily promoted talks, he regretted that he couldn't as we couldn't afford to pay the (very expensive) asking price - so much for charity.

 A while ago there was some guy whose expedition was to be the "First" to ski down Mount Erebus.
-He was sort-of in that he was the first to mount an expedition with this as an aim (and indeed I think he succeeded) but personnel from the nearby New Zealand and US Antarctic stations had been using Mount Erebus as a ski slope for years.
+He was sort-of in that he was the first to mount an expedition with this as an aim (and indeed I think he succeeded) but personnel from the nearby New Zealand and US Antarctic stations have been using Mount Erebus as a ski slope for years.
 They just weren't claiming that it was particularly heroic to do so.

 Now I'm not of the ilk that says we should all stay away from Antarctica and not touch it or not go there at all, far from it.
 It's a fantastic place and if you ever get the remotest chance of going I suggest you grab it with both hands.